 What is a DOO in Croatia?

 The contribution can be made in cash, material goods, or commercial rights.
 The initial capital must be deposited in the national currency of Croatia.
 As for the owners of a DOO, one or more shareholders can set up a limited liability company in Croatia.
 They can be individuals or corporations and they can have any foreign citizenship or residence.
 Shareholders’ liability is limited when it comes to the company’s debts and obligations and it is extended up to their own contributions.
-Our company formation agents can help foreigners open a DOO in Croatia in 2024.
+Our company formation agents can help foreigners open a DOO in Croatia in 2025.

 What is the management structure of a limited liability company in Croatia?

 The minimum management structure of a limited liability company in Croatia is a director or president.
 He must be appointed by the shareholders and he can be Croatian or a foreign citizen.
 The manager can also represent the company in Croatia in front of third parties whenever it is the case.
+The director or the president of an LLC in Croatia is in charge of daily management matters and of signing varied business documents and contracts.

 Controlling an LLC in Croatia means respecting the provisions of the Company Act in this country.
 The board of directors is in charge of the company’s decisions, in compliance with the owner’s requirements or needs.
 A DOO in Croatia has directors with full liabilities for their actions and are in charge of the company’s operations.